GoloMarcos/OCTCMG/README.md

 # Parameters from load()

-- path: path of collections
+- path_files: path of collections
-- download_only: a boolean parameter to download the collections but not load
+- only_download: a boolean parameter to download the collections but not load
 - dataset: a parameter to load only one collection, informing your name

 # The Dataframe of each text collection return (datasets_dictionary[base name]):